jasontwong/php-router/README.md

 ==========
 Description
 -----------
 This is a simple PHP router that allows you to quickly create a website that is both dynamic and SEO friendly without a database.
 It also contains an easy way to create templated views.
+The templating and htaccess file are based off of [HTML5 Boilerplate](http://html5boilerplate.com/).

 Usage
 -----